takanory/slides/slides/20220715europython-lt/index.rst

 .. revealjs-notes::

-   PyCon JP 2022 will be held as an in-person event.
+   In this year, PyCon JP will be held as an in-person event.
    Please come to Japan!
+Have a beer with me.

 Other **Activities** 🕺
 ========================
 .. revealjs-notes::

-   We are also involved in other activities to spread Python in Japan.
+   Apart from PyCon JP event, We also work to spread Python in Japan.

 Python Boot Camp 💪
 --------------------